Katherine López

 Can you describe any out-of-the-classroom learning opportunities you’ve had during your time as a veterinary student and the impact they had on your education?

 Working as a veterinary technician during the summers throughout vet school has been one of the most valuable learning opportunities I’ve had outside the classroom.
-This experience has allowed me to directly apply the knowledge and skills I’ve gained in lectures and labs to real clinical situations.
-I’ve been able to assist in appointments, work through challenging cases, and even participate in several surgical procedures.
-Beyond the medical aspects, this experience has helped me strengthen my communication skills; whether it’s discussing cases with veterinarians or explaining treatment plans to clients.
-Having the chance to learn side by side with so many skilled and supportive veterinarians has also given me a deeper appreciation for teamwork, mentorship, and the day-to-day realities of veterinary practice.
-It’s truly reinforced my confidence and passion for the field.
+It has allowed me to apply the knowledge and skills I’ve gained in lectures and labs to real clinical situations.
+I’ve assisted in appointments, worked through challenging cases, and participated in several surgical procedures.

 As one of your class’s Wellness Chairs, why do you think promoting wellness and mental health among veterinary students is so important?